ikovic/react-testing-library-course/README.md

 - `portals`: nothing special, seems easier than with Enzyme (Kent is gloating)

+- `unmounting`: learned about timer mocks in JS, which give you deterministic control over time in tests, instead of relying on real time.
+Also learned about spies, which watch over object method calls

 ## Pre-requisites:

 You should be familiar with modern JavaScript and writing React applications.